namjugood/project_Eco/README.md

 <br>

 2. Music player
-- Data is flow like below.
+- Data is flow like below __Color lines__.
-- Lines display procedure of data flows
+- Color lines are displang procedure of data flows

 ![image](https://user-images.githubusercontent.com/80030590/112624274-bdfeb600-8e70-11eb-83dd-ef9a6206773a.png)